-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Demonstrate development of personal skills and knowledge. - 2.
-Demonstrate self development using reflective practice. - 3.
+Demonstrate self-development using reflective practice. - 3.
 Demonstrate development of others.

-Practice Placement Educator formative feedback (please do not provide any grade, classification or percentage at this stage)
+FORMATIVE / HALFWAY FEEDBACK Practice Placement Educator formative feedback (please do not provide any grade, classification or percentage at this stage)